Frequently Asked Questions

 Do I need to wear a mask?

 Yes.
-You are required to wear a mask or face covering upon entering the Racecourse through the Gates and at all times when indoors.
+You are required to wear a mask or face covering upon entering the Racecourse through the Gates and it is advisable to wear one when indoors.

 You do not need to wear a face mask when seated to eat or drink.

 Three-layer masks are highly encouraged.

 What measures have been put in place to help minimise Covid-19 risk and aid in physical distancing?

 Keeping it clean: we already maintain the highest standards of hygiene on-site.
 However, we have increased the regular cleaning routine of surfaces and touch points and have invested in more thorough deep cleans.
 Throughout the raceday members of our hygiene team will be cleaning surfaces and railings as well as toilets.

 Our team safety protocols: all Perth staff and suppliers will be wearing face coverings, unless exempt.
 Team members will endeavour to maintain a safe distance between you and your group, however, are always happy to help with any questions you may have.

 Washing / Sanitising hands: hand sanitiser stations are allocated throughout the racecourse and we encourage you to use these regularly.